turingschool/curriculum/source/projects/monsterporium/extract_ratings_service.markdown

 ### Verify that it works!

+### Dealing with Validation

+* Run some validation within the proxy object to check the Rating params.

 ## Asyncronous Reading Through JavaScript

-* Testing at the JS-powered level with Poltergeist
+### Implementing JavaScript-Executing Specs with Poltergeist

+* How to install and setup Poltergeist with Capybara

+### Duplicating Ratings

-* Accessing data on the server
+* Fetch the ratings from the server via JavaScript
-* Manipulating the DOM
+* Insert them into the DOM so there are two whole sets of the ratings

-* Masking Latency
+### Remove Non-JavaScript Fetched Ratings

+### Dealing with Latency

+* Will the test fail because the JavaScript hasn't finished executing yet?
+* Capybara will keep looking for 2 seconds, long enough for the JavaScript to complete: https://github.com/jnicklas/capybara#asynchronous-javascript-ajax-and-friends